Frequently Asked Questions

-Walking tours: 9 people.
+- Walking tours: Up to 9 people.
 Please take into account that local taxis take a maximum of 4 passengers: 4 to 7 clients will need 2 taxis/ride, 8 to 9 clients will need 3 taxis/ride.

-Chauffeured tours: 6 people for minivan tours, 9 people for minibus tours.
+- Chauffeured tours: Up to 6 people for minivan tours, up to 9 people for minibus tours.

 This is something we’ll discuss while we are planning your tour.
 However, here are some standard durations that we’ll give you as a reference:

-A basic tour takes upto 4h.
-The fee is the same even if you are planning to have a shorter tour… That’s why I encourage you to use all the time you are actually paying for!
+- A basic tour takes upto 4h.
+The fee is the same even if you need a shorter tour… That’s why we encourage you to use all the time you are actually paying for!

-Longer tours are available: 5h, 6h or 8h tours.
+- Longer tours are also available: 5, 6 or 8 hour tours.
 Extra hours are available for a set fee – Feel free to ask!

 DAY TRIPS OUT OF TOWN:

-- Halfday excursions take 5 hours (BRONZE DAYTRIPS) or 6 hours (IVORY DAYTRIPS).
+- Half day excursions take 5 hours (BRONZE DAYTRIPS) or 6 hours (STEEL AND IVORY DAYTRIPS).